The start of the 2008 saw RML introducing a further evolution

 of the arrival of the MG Lola EX265 (see news item here).

-has changed again, but while the underlying car remains
+the designation had changed again, but while the underlying

-largely the same, the outwarrd appearance is markedly different.
+car remained largely the same, the outwarrd appearance had

 After